barrwani/barrwani.github.io/_projects/(1) Parkour Demo.md

 # Parkour Demo

  A simple C++ movement demo made for a scrapped project.
 The player can sprint, slide, cling to walls, and wall jump.
-The goal of the demo was to demonstrate fast paced, high-speed movement gameplay while still being readable and easy to control for a player.
+The goal of the demo was to demonstrate fast paced, high-speed movement gameplay while still being readable and easy to control for most players.

  To achieve this, special considerations were made to wall detection, jump features, and interactions with the camera.